MegrajChauhan/Merry/problems.md

 Due to the way that merry is implemented right now, here are some problems that might be encountered:
 1. Due to Dynamic library loading: Since dynamic library loading is performed by the Manager, it blocks handling any other service interrupts while loading the library.
 If a malicious library function is called, it may never return, leading to the VM being stuck in a permanent busy state.
 This situation lacks built-in handling mechanisms within the VM.
-One possible solution could be to use thread pools and assign one thread the call to the function.
-This would solve the issue and even if the function never returns, it would be the thread that stalls and not the entire VM.
-Though this also comes with its problems.
 One potential solution is to use thread pools and assign a thread to handle the function call.
 This approach isolates the stalled thread instead of the entire VM.
 However, it introduces its own set of problems.
 For instance, if the VM terminates before the function call ends, data corruption could occur.
 Alternatively, adding a new instruction similar to DYNCALL could address the issue, but it introduces a new method for stalling the VCore execution.